lechnerc77/azd-compatibility-azure-function/README.md

     host: appservice
 ```

-Adopting that to my project and just giving Windows a try my yaml looks like this:
+Adopting that to my project and just giving Windows a try my `azure.yaml` looks like this:

 ```yaml
 name: azure-functions-blob